 our fibres, fabrics & printing

-Since the launch of Shapes in the Sand in 2013, we have been harnessing fabrications that are supporting circularity.
-When choosing fabrics we not only consider the the environmental impact but we want to ensure that they are going to last and be suitable for their intended purpose for seasons to come.
+Since the launch of Shapes in the Sand in 2013, our swimwear has been made from fabrications that are supporting circularity.
+When choosing fabrics we not only consider the the environmental impact but we want to ensure that they are going to last and be suitable for their intended purpose.

 In 2018 we introduced an industry first fibre known as EVO®.
 This 100% bio-based fibre is made from the oil of the castor bean.